Ivo-Balbaert/The_Way_to_Jai/book/30_Integrated_build_system.md

     c := *b; // Too many levels of pointer indirection! c is of Type (***int)
 ```

+(See other MISRA checks implemented in how_to/480.)
+Howto_490 shows how to get info on loaded files and imported modules at compile-time.

 ## 30.11 Generating optimized LLVM bitcode
 See *30.10_generate_llvm_bitcode.jai*:
 ```c++